gcccheng/wugui/cvenglish.md

 Gang is self-motivated professional who believes that continuous learning and the ability to rapidly adopt new technologies are essential qualities of a modern infrastructure professional.
 Throughout his career, he has proactively built expertise in designing and operating large-scale systems through hands-on projects, professional certifications, technical workshops, conferences, courses, and collaboration with industry peers.
 His dedication and technical depth were formally recognized when he was named the **Red Hat Certified Professional of the Year 2024**, the sole global recipient of the award.

-Beyond his foundation in Red Hat technologies, Gang has expanded his skills across DevOps engineering, cloud-native platform engineering, site reliability engineering, on-premises data center, and high-performance computing environments, regardless of title and environment, Gang adapts to what the business require.
+Beyond his strong Red Hat background, Gang has worked across **DevOps, cloud-native platform engineering, site reliability engineering, on-prem data centres, high-performance computing and GPU-accelerated environments**.
+He has hands-on experience with **Kubernetes, OpenShift, Rancher, GitOps, IaC, observability, security hardening and compliance-oriented platform design**.
+Regardless different environment, Gang adapts to what the business require.
+In recent years, he has also started to **integrate LLM/AI capabilities into existing platforms**, exploring how to provide AI safely and reliably as a shared internal service rather than as an isolated tool.
 He has also worked closely with security leaders to ensure that platforms meet modern security and compliance expectations, gaining hands-on experience with implementing practical security controls and supporting audit readiness efforts.

 With over a decade of hands-on experience across diverse IT infrastructure environments, he has successfully delivered stable, high-performance platforms, created value for stakeholders, and collaborated closely with developers, researchers, and cross-functional teams.
 His strong communication skills, structured thinking, and collaborative mindset continue to enable him to drive meaningful contributions in complex engineering organizations.